 Evolution of encryption standards

-The National Institute of Standards and Technology (NIST) adopted AES as a standard for government use around 20 years ago, but it’s been widely adopted by the private industry and has become the de facto standard worldwide.
+The National Institute of Standards and Technology (NIST) adopted AES as a standard1 for government use around 20 years ago, but it’s been widely adopted by the private industry and has become the de facto standard worldwide.
 Organizations use AES to encrypt data at rest, such as data stored in SSDs, databases and other storage systems.
-NIST also reported that they use AES to secure online transactions to Wi-Fi networks, mobile apps, VPN implementations and much more.
+NIST also reported that they use AES to secure online transactions2 to Wi-Fi networks, mobile apps, VPN implementations and much more.

 How over-provisioning SSDs impacts performance